SCROLL DOWN TO END OF SENIOR NEWS BELOW TO LOCATE SCHOLARSHIP INFORMATION TABS.

 EACH SENIOR WHO IS NOTIFIED OF A SCHOLARSHIP AWARD MUST INFORM MRS. DANIEL AND BRING THE AWARD LETTER OR NOTIFICATION FOR IT TO BE ANNOUNCED AT THE BANQUET ON MAY 2.

 The following scholarship timeline and guidelines timeline will help you:

 MONDAY, March 4, AND TUESDAY, March 5, Mrs. Daniel available in library to help with COMPLETING, proofreading and printing scholarship applications during your Economics or US Govt. class (1st, 3rd, 4th, 5th, 6th, and 8th periods)

 WEDNESDAY, March 6, 2019 – 3:45 P.M.
 DEADLINE for students to turn in

 FRIDAY, MARCH 8– I will deliver them to scholarship committees, mail

 them, or the committee will pick them at the high school.

-WEDNESDAY N APRIL 17 – Deadline for committee to inform me of the
+WEDNESDAY APRIL 17 – Deadline for committee to inform me of their Scholarship recipient(s)

 given to the students.
 Each student can bring two parents, guardians or FAMILY members